2G 3G 4G providers for voice, data, lao internet, isp, fax, phone,

 See data plans.

-apparently available in some areas of Vientiane in 2014 with 20 base stations covering the capital area and some
+appeared first at the ASEM Summit in November 2013 and is now available in some areas of Vientiane, with 20 base stations covering the capital area and

 Speed is unknown.
 Call